adapt-it/adaptit/po/tpi_readme.txt

 plesholda - English: placeholder.
 Refers to the location within a source text which has been opened and left empty - in order to have a location established where a target text word or phrase can be inserted.
 Placeholders in Adapt It's source text are indicated by an ellipsis ... at the location of the placeholder.
 Placeholders cannot be inserted into source text which is part of a "retranslation".
 Also a span of source text which contains a previously inserted placeholder ..., cannot be merged without first removing the placeholder.

-seleksen, selektim - English: selection, select.
-Refers to making a choice by clicking on an item in a list, or clicking on a menu item, or clicking on a button (usually beside an option) in the program.
+seleksen, selektim - English: selection, select. (see oda, komand) Refers to making a choice by clicking on an item in a list, or clicking on a menu item, or clicking on a button (usually beside an option) in the program.
 A selection can be made with a mouse click, or can sometimes also be made by moving a selection with arrow keys.
 An important skill to have when using Adapt It is to be able to select two or more source text words in order to merge them into a phrase to be adapted.
 Selecting two or more source text words can be accomplished by dragging the mouse over the source text words (with the left mouse button held down while moving the mouse cursor over the source words to be selected).
 Selecting source text words may also be done more efficiently by holding the ALT key down and using the RIGHT or LEFT arrow key, which makes a selection starting at the location of the phrase box

-batan - English: button.
+baten - English: button.
 Refers to a rectangular button (or sometimes a "radio" button) in a dialog or on the interface.

-klikim, klikim batan - English: click on, click on.
+klikim, klikim baten - English: click on, click on.
 Refers to clicking on a button.

 dabel klikim - English: double click on.
 Refers to double clicking on a list item.